5 Best Resveratrol Supplements

 Anti-aging

 One of the most common uses of resveratrol is for its potential anti-aging properties.
-Note that this takes place at a cellular level—its not going to magically make you look 10 years younger!
+Note that this takes place at a cellular level—it’s not going to magically make you look 10 years younger!
 However, there are lots of studies that have shown that in animals, resveratrol upregulates SIRT1 activities.

-SIRT1 is a sirtuin, which is a family of proteins that repair and protect our cells DNA.
+SIRT1 is a sirtuin, which is a family of proteins that repair and protect our cells’ DNA.
 Their activity increases during periods of stress on the body, such as fasting or high-intensity exercise (although not psychological stress).
 Because resveratrol seems to indirectly increase the activity of sirtuins by over 10 times, it’s viewed by some as a promising candidate for a natural longevity supplement.
 (6)

 However, it’s important to emphasize that the studies are largely performed in animals or insects, and that some studies report it makes no difference.
 Nevertheless, this is an ongoing area of research that has some promise.